dariaaaaaa/Daria_Denhub/README.md

 # Selenium Home Task (variant 2)
-### Firstly you need to install requirements.
+### Firstly you need to install the requirements.
 Run in your command line:
 ```
 pip install -r requirements.txt
 ```